We visited the Wellington village gastropub for their signature craft cocktails

 The menu

-The cocktail menu is regularly updated and has 9 libations.
+The seasonal cocktail menu consists of 9 libations, priced between 14$ and 18$, which is below average in Ottawa.
 Ingredients were not re-employed except for Zwack Unicum.
 We tried both cocktails with this ingredient, and they were very different.
+Almost every cocktail contained in-house ingredients, demonstrating their focus on creating unique cocktails.
+For example:

 - Cardamom-infused Giffard’s peche liqueur